LangPa/Glare_detection/README.md

 The loss had began to plateau so it was best to stop the training at, in this case, epoch 29.
 The final training and validation negative log losses were 0.23 and 0.09 respectively, a vast improvement on the initial model.
 Overall the model only classified 1 false negative and 1 false positive across the training and validating dataset, with all but two of the correct classifications above 70% certainty. *To see the images have a look in the Jupyter notebook*

+## Final Results

+Abyss Solutions were kind enough to send me their testing data for the final evaluation.
+The model managed to classify to a 91.6% accuracy with only two instances of false positives.

 ## Future Ideas for Glare removal